35percent/11tystarter/src/posts/2022-10-03-elephant-park-the-final-squeeze.md

 ### What kind of community space?

-The community space provided by Lendlease on Elephant Park is largely taken up by amenities such as a library and nursery).
-While this is welcome (though the library appears to have [cost Southwark £6m](<cost Southwark £6m>)) there is little available for the local community to let at affordable cost, for social and other events.
+The community space provided by Lendlease on Elephant Park is largely taken up by amenities such as a library and nursery.
+While this is welcome (although the library appears to have been purchased by Southwark [for £6m]), there is little available for the local community to let at affordable cost, for social and other events.
 The terms for such rented community space (the so-called Trunk) have been long promised, but not concluded.
 The Plot H1 application should not be approved unless the community space is improved and leasing and letting arrangements are finalised.

 ### Better design and less mass needed

 Lendlease’s proposes a building higher and larger than that which would have been built, had they stuck to their original promise of building new homes.
 This housing was also designed after extensive local consultation, which has now completely fallen by the wayside.
 The proposed office floorspace is nearly [ten times greater](https://www.35percent.org/posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes/) than that which would have been allowed before the adoption of the 2022 Southwark Plan  and will have nearly double the floorspace than originally planned.
 The proposed building will dominate views and reduce sunlight in Elephant Park and have severe negative impacts on neighbouring buildings.

 Southwark’s [Design Review Panel](https://www.southwark.gov.uk/planning-and-building-control/design-and-conservation/design-review-panel) has also said that the proposed building had an ‘overly bulky character’ and had concerns about the deep plan design; it invited Lendlease to return to them, but this has not happened, according to the [committee report](<https://moderngov.southwark.gov.uk/documents/s109058/Report Plot H1 Elephant Park Land bounded by Walworth Road Elephant Road Deacon Street and Sayer.pdf>).
 Objectors say that the proposal should be returned to the Design Review Panel for its further opinion, before any decision on the application is made.

 ### Any room for displaced traders?